ArthurDetomi/ArthurDetomi/README.md

 # Software Developer

 Programming is a hobby for me.
-I enjoy coding in any language, but the lower the level, the more fun I find it.
+I enjoy coding in any language, but the lower the level, the more fun it is, the harder it is, the cooler it feels. :satisfied:

 ## 💻 I work with